Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Memory

-To be more efficient, some works adopt methods such as \textbf{memory extraction, compress or summarization} to directly reduce context length.
-This way thereby lowers input token consumption while yielding a shorter but more informative context.
+To improve efficiency, many works use \textbf{memory extraction, compression, or summarization} to convert raw interactions into shorter and more informative memory items.
+This reduces input token consumption while making each stored entry easier to retrieve and reuse.
 Human-like memory~\citep{hou2024my} extracts episodic memories from users dialogues, encapsulating content and temporal context into database structure.
 SeCom~\citep{pan2025secom} uses segmentation model to divide long-term conversations into topic-coherent segmentation, and applies the compress model to denoise the segmentation, which further promotes efficient retrieval.
 Memory-R1~\citep{yan2025memory} and Mem0~\citep{chhikara2025mem0} both extract and summarize ongoing dialogue into candidate memories for downstream updating; Memory-R1 does so at each turn, while Mem0 forms candidate memories from the new message pair, using a conversation summary and recent messages as context.
 Agentic plan caching~\citep{zhang2025costefficientservingllmagents} turns a successful run into a reusable cache entry by rule-based filtering the execution log and then using a lightweight LLM to remove context-specific details, storing the result as a (keyword, plan template) pair.
 LD-Agent~\citep{li2025hello} separates event and persona memory, using short-term and long-term banks for timestamped dialogue context and embedded event summaries, and a persona extractor to store user and agent traits in long-term persona banks.
+SimpleMem~\citep{liu2026simplememefficientlifelongmemory} follows a compression-oriented design: it filters redundant dialogue content, resolves context-dependent references, and rewrites useful information into compact, self-contained memory units with multi-view indices.